-The development, Expedition Point, will be a lakeside community located at the intersection of the Natchez Trace Parkway and Highway 43 in Madison County.
+The development, Expedition Point, will be a lakeside community located at the intersection of the Natchez Trace Parkway and State Highway 43 in Madison County.

 Perkins said people who live a quarter-mile away from the Reservoir will still have a water view.